Megabit/Blazorise/README.md

 #### 2.1 JavaScript resources

 Blazorise loads any additional JavaScript it needs dynamically once a component needs it.
 This means that Blazorise expects that the resources are available and placed relative to the app root.
 You can configure this by using the `app.UseStaticFiles();` and it does not need any other additional configuration from your part.
-If you're having any difficulties, please refer to the following issues:

 If you're having any difficulties, please refer to the following issues: